William P. Clements Jr. University Hospital

 The William P. Clements Jr. University Hospital was planned and built with quality, safety, and efficiency as top priorities.
 The result is a facility where every detail contributes to enhanced patient care.

-- The building was designed in its distinctive W shape as a way of reducing the distances that caregivers must travel to reach patients on the patient care floors.
+- The building was designed in a series of Vs, as a way of reducing the distances that caregivers must travel to reach patients on the patient care floors.

 - The design also allows for simpler wayfinding and creates better adjacencies for care providers, as well as better visibility for team members to see each other, all of which contribute to reduced confusion and noise.